Are you a resident of Orchard Park at Victory Lakes or a family member of one?

 I am a firm believer that no facility can be scored a “10” there is always improvements that can be made however, at Orchard when there is a concern or problem you folks do make improvements and you do listen to the families.
 Example is when I wrote an e-mail to Penny Glasman and Bets Hersey on 4/11/19 concerning some concerns on why in the dining area things seemed to have changed.
 When my brother and I would join mother at meal time over a period of 2 mos. we noticed the little extras that was once there for the residents was missing.
 Little things like hot coffee (coffee was cold), butter, coffee creamers, jelly, crackers.
 The dining rooms on both sides were not getting these little extras.
 So on behave of all the residents I wrote an e-mail… I received a call from Penny the same day and she asked what else had changed in the dining area.
 In other words my e-mail did not fall on deaf ears and the dining areas have improved.
 It’s not perfect but improvements have been made.
 Like I said Orchard does listen to the families when the management are made aware of any concerns and try to fix or improve the situation.

 We would like to thank the staff especially on the memory care side for the handling and attention given to our mom that the entire team shows her, you folks leave her with her PRIDE AND DIGNITY !
 I thank GOD every day for Orchard, I lay my head on my pillow at night and not worry & wonder if mom is safe.
 I KNOW SHE IS.
 Thanks to all of you.

 Orchard Park at Victory Lakes is a senior living community with Assisted Living & Memory Care services.
-Schedule a tour to experience the many services and amenities available to our residents.
+Schedule a virtual tour to experience the many services and amenities available to our residents.